What is Content Amplification?

 Tip 2: Create a variety of content and split test

 Variety is the spice of life and if you’re serving a buffet of content, a balanced diet is key.
 You don’t want to serve the same thing every day—that would be boring and predictable.
 Instead, save your big pieces of meaty content for when you know you’re going to receive peak interest.
 Likewise, serve regular dishes of content throughout the week.
-This will increase trust in your brand because you’re showing consistency, with a reliable stream of content.
+This will increase trust in your brand because you’re showing consistency, and consistency is key to an effective content marketing strategy.

 On Friday’s, you could serve your audience a slice of chocolate cake because we all enjoy something fun to read and personality helps set you apart.
 This could be an informal creative piece or a chance to promote a new product.
 By constantly revolving your content, you’re keeping your audience alert and interested, which in turn generates loyal followers.